lakshya46jain/real-estate-analyzer/README.md

 ## TODO

-- Update the Google Maps display to refresh when a location is entered in the Location Search bar.

 - Link the Microsoft Azure-deployed Machine Learning Model to generate a price estimate based on the user-provided data.